jaeksoft/opensearchserver/src/doc/en/documentation/faq/querying/geolocation.md

-OpenSearchServer supports Geolocation requests.
-By embedding the coordinates (longitude and latitude) in the indexed documents, it is possible to filter a result on the documents which are in a defined rectangle.
+OpenSearchServer supports geolocation requests.
+Once coordinates (longitude and latitude) have been embedded within indexed documents, it is possible to filter these based on whether they lie within a defined geographic rectangle.

-## Index your document with Geolocation information
+## Indexing your document with Geolocation information

-### Prepare the schema
+### Preparing the schema

-Before being able to apply geospatial queries, you have to provide the latitude and the longitude of the document.
+First, provide the latitude and the longitude of the document.

-The schema should contains two fields which will hold these informations:
+The schema should include two fields to hold this information:

 - latitude (indexed)
 - longitude (indexed)